-Below is a minimal sample iCal file that can be uploaded to Trumba Connect.
+Below is a minimal sample iCal file that can be uploaded to Trumba.

 By default, event metadata such as timezone is inherited from the target Trumba calendar.
-Timezone can optionally be specified at the event level using the appropriate iCal syntax (e.g DTSTART;TZID).
+Optionally, you can specify time zone at the event level using the appropriate iCal syntax (e.g DTSTART;TZID).

 |Trumba Event Form||ICS File Field|

 The events you're importing may include custom fields.
 For example, in addition to the standard event fields, such as event name, start date, and start time, each event may include custom fields such as Audience, Category, or Event Created By.

 When you export events in iCal format, each template and custom field is automatically assigned a numeric identifier.
 These numbers provide a unique way to identify templates and fields even when template and field names change.

 To successfully import custom field data, you must create a matching custom field in Trumba for each custom field in the iCal file.
 In addition, the numeric identifiers of the custom fields must match.